TAPR/TICC/README.md

 See the CHANGES.md file for more details about versions.
 This is just a short summary:

-September 2025: Major new release that adds/fixes:
+October 2025: Major new release that adds/fixes:
+* New timestamp modes -- channel paired, strict order, immediate
 * Much greater measurement speed, including binary timestamp mode that can do over 1000 measurements/second on one channel